A cookbook approach

 You can run fairly large chunks of code with R, though it is probably better to run smaller pieces, examining the output before proceeding to the next piece.

-This kind of code can be saved as a file in the editor section of R Studio, or can be stored separately as a plain text file.
+This kind of code can be saved as a file in the editor section of RStudio, or can be stored separately as a plain text file.
 By convention files for R code are saved as .R files.
-These files can be opened and edited with either a plain text editor or with the R Studio editor.
+These files can be opened and edited with either a plain text editor or with the RStudio editor.

 Assignment operators